 What about privacy?

 There is also the issue of privacy and security.
-After all, we might see more companies offering virtual sex experiences.
+After all, we may see more companies offering virtual sexual experiences.
 This could mean giving up privacy and offering our sexual data to private companies.

-Whatever we do in the virtual world, there will be a fingerprint.
+Whatever we do in the virtual world, there will be a digital footprint.
 Who will have access to that?
-What if our sexual data is breached and publicly disclosed?
+What if our sexual data were hacked and revealed publicly?

 These reasons lead me to think that although this technology has enormous potential to benefit people's lives, the amount of ethical, privacy and security issues is enough to contradict Lehmiller about orgasm "on request".